 Seal up any cracks and holes in your home.
 It’s important to thoroughly check your household for entry points where these cockroaches could be getting in from.
 Check on floors, baseboards, walls, interior pipes, porches, decks, and steps.
 Use sealants like spray foam or caulk to block up the cracks and holes.

 Avoid leaving standing water on home surfaces.
 Just like humans, cockroaches rely on the water to survive; they will normally gravitate towards water sources available.
-Therefore, ensure you didn’t leave water lying in pet bowls, your dishwasher or even your sink.
+Therefore, ensure you didn’t leave water lying in pet bowls or even your sink.
 Check for leaking faucets in your home; they could be supplying water to your small roaches.
 Cockroaches like to get in your dishwasher and have the chance to contaminate everything it touches.

 Keep your home clean and clutter-free.
 Just like keeping off any other pest, cleaning your home regularly will deter cockroaches.
 Cockroaches are interested in food sources; it’s therefore important never to leave food out in the open.
 Always wipe off your working surfaces in the kitchen here you can learn how to prevent cockroaches in kitchen cabinets, and avoid leaving dirty dishes unwashed.
 Uneaten food should be thrown in a tight lid bin.
 Also ensure you regularly clean your appliances such as your microwave, stove, fridge or toaster since this is where food particles tend to accumulate.
 In case you notice a cockroach in your home, it is important that you contact your local professional exterminator Toronto.
 They will be in a better position to figure out how to quickly get rid of your cockroach problem.